 Enrollment in all teacher education programs follows the guidelines for "Admission to Teacher Education Programs" found in this catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.

 This Master of Science in Science Education program is designed for individuals holding an undergraduate degree in a core science (Biology, Chemistry, Earth Sciences, Geology, or Physics).
-Candidates who complete 31-37 credit hours (which includes student teaching and a master's project) in education coursework may quality for NYSED initial certification allowing them to teach science in grades 7-12 in New York State.
+Candidates who complete 31-37 credit hours (which includes student teaching and a master's project) in education coursework may qualify for NYSED initial certification allowing them to teach science in grades 7-12 in New York State.

-About the Earth Sciences and Science Education Department
+About the Career and Technical Education Department

 1300 Elmwood Ave